 Our global Project Our partners in need

-Our Global Project The small, family farmers in the Mt.
+The small, family farmers in the Mt.
 Meru region of Tanzania are insufficiently paid for their premium coffee beans, creating a cycle of poverty, poor health, lack of education and substandard quality of life.
 For the past 22 years, the Mt.
-Meru Coffee Project of the Greater Milwaukee Synod of the Evangelical Lutheran Church in America has been paying these farmers a fair price for their beans, importing and roasting, and selling the premium coffee through congregations and online customers.
+Meru Coffee Project of the Greater Milwaukee Synod of the Evangelical Lutheran Church in America has been paying these farmers a fair trade price for their beans, importing and roasting, and selling the premium coffee through congregations and online customers.

 Our Partner’s Need